multiversx/mx-docs/docs/developers/mandos-reference/values-simple.md

 The advantage of this unique value format is that it is enough to understand it once to then use it everywhere.

-The Mandos value format is closely related to the [Elrond serialization format](/developers/developer-reference/elrond-serialization-format).
-This is not by accident, Mandos is designed to make it easy to interact Elrond contracts and their data.
+The Mandos value format is closely related to the [MultiversX serialization format](/developers/developer-reference/elrond-serialization-format).
+This is not by accident, Mandos is designed to make it easy to interact MultiversX contracts and their data.

 Exceptions: `txId`, `comment` and `asyncCallData` are simple strings. `asyncCallData` might be changed to the default value format in the future and/or reworked.